Calgary & Toronto

 - Boxing gloves (you can borrow for free)

-Undrcard has it figured out.
+UNDRCARD has it figured out.
 From the aesthetic, to the insanely difficult club-like classes, to the collaborations with local businesses – this boxing studio is an absolute freaking gem.
-2019 is proving to be a very big year for them also, as they’ve expanded beyond their Calgary studio to open one in Toronto in June 2019, with another coming to Vancouver in the fall.
+2019 is proving to be a big year for them as well, as they’ve expanded beyond their Calgary roots to open in Toronto in June 2019 and another in Vancouver coming soon.
 The founders have put together a solid team of instructors, with more than half of them female, and all of them with years of competitive athletics under their belts.
-The spaces are modern and they’ve thought of everything you could want, including a separate gym and vegan friendly cafe in the Calgary studio.
+The spaces are modern and they’ve thought of everything you could want.
 But probably the biggest thing that sets them apart is the style of their boxing classes.
-They’ve brought to boxing what spin classes brought to indoor cycling a few years ago – think boxing to the beat, focusing on a few key steps and moves to master, and put together to give you a v challenging, v fun, full-body workout.
+They’ve brought to boxing what spin classes brought to indoor cycling a few years ago.
+Music driven workouts.
+They box to the beat, focusing on a few key moves to master, and put them together in a way that delivers a very challenging, very fun, full-body workout.

-Both locations are v well located in the downtown bellies of each city.
-In Calgary, they have cute little views of the Calgary Tower, just past the bridge from Gulf Canada Square and on the same strip as National on 10th and CRAFT.
-In Toronto, they’ve set up shop in what is quickly becoming the new wellness street, neighbouring up with Barre3, meditation studio Hoame, and gluten-free Impact Kitchen.
-Well played, Undrcard Realtor. 👏🏻
+Both locations are v well positioned in the downtown bellies of each city.
+In Calgary, UNDRCARD is just past the bridge from Gulf Canada Square on the same strip as National and CRAFT.
+In Toronto, they’ve set up shop in what’s quickly becoming the new wellness street, neighbouring up with Barre3, Hoame, and Impact Kitchen.
+Well played, UNDRCARD Realtor. 👏🏻

 The class schedule’s are a bit different for each market.
 Calgary kicks-off at 6:15am during the work week with the last class at 6:30pm.
 In Toronto though, classes start between 5:30am and 7:15am, and the last class also at 6:30pm – will be interesting to see if they add a later class soon.
 The weekend schedule is leaner with classes finishing by about 12:20pm.

-First timers tip – arrive 30 minutes before class to get your hands wrapped and properly prepped for class, showing up 10 minutes before might not leave you enough time.
+First timer tip – arrive 30 minutes before class to get your hands wrapped and properly prepped for class.
+Showing up 10 minutes before might not leave you enough time.
 They’ll help you wrap but they’ve also done this sweet vid online or projected on the walls in Toronto if you want to master it yourself.

 - Drop-In: $24 (C), $28 (T)